ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 committee member and artist to this year's event-- April 29 on Shaw Multicultural Channel from 5:00-11:00pm.

-Experimenting with a Patrick Nagel/Mukai approach, and I'm very happy with the outcome.
+Experimenting with a Patrick Nagel/Mukai approach.
 Graphite, acrylic,

 india ink, and a touch of airbrush (something I've yet to master).
 I'm inherently leaning toward